malcolm-kee/intro-to-web-dev/instructions/08-html-css-project/html-css-project.md

 The goal is not to create a exact copy, but to use what you've learnt to achieve something almost similar.

-- The image uses a special URL: [`http://placecorgi.com/500/250`][placecorgi], which allows us to generate random picture of cute Corgi.
+- The image uses a special URL: [http://placecorgi.com/500/250][placecorgi], which allows us to generate random picture of cute Corgi.

 [Here is a complete version][project-complete-version]

 ## Project Setup

 1. To create your project, create an empty folder and name it anything you like, e.g. `my-first-project`.
 1. Create a file that ends with `.html`, e.g. `news.html`.
+You probably need to enable show file extension for your laptop.
+See [here][windows-file-extensions] to learn how to do that in Windows.
 1. Fill up the content with the basic HTML template.
 You can generate the same in VS Code if you type `html:5` and then press [Tab].

     ```html